 The fact, shown above, that (R4$'$) implies both~(RM) (which is basically the special case of (R4$'$) that $B$ is $r$-independent) and~(R4) raises the question of whether (RM) might also imply~(R4)---in which case we could scrap (R4) in our rank axioms.
 A~simple example in Section~\ref{non-matroids} will show that it does not.
 The reason for why (R4$'$) is genuinely stronger than (RM) lies in the fact that, in the presence of~(R3), every $r$-independent subset $I$ of $X$ satisfying $r(X|I)=0$ must be maximally $r$-independent, but conversely a maximally $r$-independent subset $I$ of~$X$ does not automatically satisfy $r(X|I)=0$: the fact that is does, when $X\sm I$ is infinite, is precisely~(R4).

 \medbreak

-As mentioned earlier, we have no alternative systems of circuit or closure axioms.
-Oxley~\cite{Oxley92} proved that B-matroids are characterized by the closure axioms given in Section~\ref{axioms}, except that he replaced the usual (and our) axiom (CL4) by the stronger axiom \begin{itemize} \item[\rm (CL4$'$)] For all $Z\sub X\sub E$ and $y\in \cl(X)\sm \cl(Z)$ there exists an $x\in X\sm Z$ such that $x\in \cl((X-x)+y)$. \end{itemize} (For $|X\sm Z|=1$, axiom (CL4$'$) yields axiom~(C4).)
+As mentioned earlier, we have no alternative systems of closure axioms.
+Oxley~\cite{Oxley92} proved that B-matroids are characterized by the closure axioms given in Section~\ref{axioms}, except that he replaced the usual (and our) axiom (CL4) by the stronger axiom \begin{itemize} \item[\rm (CL4$'$)] For all $Z\sub X\sub E$ and $y\in \cl(X)\sm \cl(Z)$ there exists an $x\in X\sm Z$ such that $x\in \cl((X-x)+y)$. \end{itemize} (For $|X\sm Z|=1$, axiom (CL4$'$) yields axiom~(CL4).)

 The reason Oxley replaced (CL4) with (CL4$'$) was historical.
 Klee~\cite{Klee71}, in his own response to Rado's~\cite{Rado66matroids} challenge, had considered `C-matroids', \COMMENT{} the systems of $\cl$-independent sets for functions $\cl\colon 2^E\to 2^E$ satisfying (CL1--3) and~(CL4$'$).
 Oxley~\cite{OxleyThesis} \COMMENT{} had shown that these axioms are not strong enough to define a B-matroid, \footnote{Here is another simple example.
 Let $\cl$ map every finite subset of $E$ to itself, and every infinite subset to~$E$.
 Then $\cl$ satisfies (CL1--3) and~(CL4$'$), but the \cl-independent sets are just the finite subsets of~$E$, which fail to satisfy~(M) for $X=E$.} and remedied this defect by adding~(CLM).